screwdriver-cd/aws-consumer-scripts/README.md

 ### Considerations for VPC setup

 The the number of resources in the infrastructure will be created based on the VPC configuration.
-There are 2 scenarios
+There are 2 scenarios:

 - [Consumer Resources with Existing VPC](#consumer-svc-with-existing-vpc)
 - [Consumer Resources with New VPC](#consumer-svc-with-new-vpc)

 #### Consumer Resources with Existing VPC

-For existing VPC and subnets, all we need are the resource ID of the VPC and the cidr's of the private subnets.
+For existing VPC and subnets, all we need are the resource ID of the VPC and the CIDRs of the private subnets.
 If using existing VPC it needs to have both private and public subnets as the resources will be created in private subnets.
 Also the private subnets should have outbound access to the internet.
 Therefore, we highly recommend reviewing your existing VPC to see if it fits or a new one should be created instead.
-Additionally, you can update the other variables like vpc name and consumer function name.
+Additionally, you can update the other variables like VPC name and consumer function name.

-Example configuration for exiting vpc:
+Example configuration for an existing VPC:
 ```yaml
 aws_region="us-west-2"
 tf_backend_bucket="sd-aws-consumer-tf-backend-11111111"